India suspends UK flights over fears of new virus strain

 A spokesman for SII, the world’s largest manufacturer of vaccines by volume, declined comment.
 A spokeswoman for India’s federal health ministry did not immediately respond to questions from Reuters.

-SII, meanwhile, plans to ask the government to indemnify manufacturers against lawsuits resulting from any vaccine side-effects.

-Reporting by Shilpa Jamkhandikar and Devjyot Ghoshal; Editing by Alison Williams and Steve Orlofsky
+Reporting by Shilpa Jamkhandikar and Devjyot Ghoshal; Editing by Steve Orlofsky and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.